fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+    Everyone is going to taste death, and We shall make a trial of you with evil and with good, and to Us you will be returned.
+    Quran (Surah Al-Anbiya:21)

+The chronology of what happens with the soul after a person dies:
 * soul is taken from the body
 * soul sees how people bury the body
 * soul is in the grave with the body